“The Nothing Phone 1 is quirky, unusual, and eye-catching — all in a good way. From the LED lights to the simple software, there's a lot to like.”

 - Short battery life

 Trying to separate the Nothing Phone 1 from the hype around it is a difficult task.
-The involvement of Carl Pei, the OnePlus co-founder with a significant following in the tech community, has meant a lot of people have been very excited about this phone.
-But as it was teased relentlessly for months ahead of launch, many will already feel jaded and even have some negative preconceived ideas about it, and no amount of bright, flashing lights will change that.
+The involvement of Carl Pei, the OnePlus co-founder with a significant following in the tech community, meant a lot of people were very excited about this phone.
+But as it was teased relentlessly for months ahead of launch, many felt jaded and even had some negative preconceived ideas about it, and no amount of bright, flashing lights could change that.

 Pushing all this aside, what’s the Nothing Phone 1 actually like?
 It’s good, but not because of the LED light show on the back.

 The flat-sided metal body looks very slick, but it’s not that comfortable to hold for extended periods, much like the iPhone 12 and iPhone 13 it’s so clearly imitating.
 There is a hint of a chamfered edge, but it’s not enough to make the phone as comfortable to hold as the Xiaomi 12 Lite, which shares a similar design.
 The phone’s 193-gram weight is just right, though, making it pocketable and never fatiguing to hold.
-I was sent a transparent case for the Nothing Phone 1, which I’ve found reduces the way the phone digs into your palm.
+I was sent a transparent case for the Nothing Phone 1, which I’ve found reduces the way the phone digs into your palm and have used it all the time.
+I’d consider it a must-buy if you get the phone.

 The transparent back of the Nothing Phone 1 looks ace.
 All the phone’s guts are actually covered up, leaving the wireless charging coil as the only naked component on show.
 That may disappoint some folks at first, but in reality, it’s a good thing.
 Components are usually ugly, and aesthetics aren’t taken into account when laying out the inside of a phone.
 Covering them up with different-shaped panels under the glass gives the Nothing Phone 1 a cool, sci-fi look.

-The past year has seen many good-looking smartphones emerge, yet Nothing still managed to come up with something fun and unusual.
+Last year saw many good-looking smartphones emerge, yet Nothing still managed to come up with something fun and unusual.
 Reducing the Phone 1’s design to little more than a collection of flashing lights for people attracted by such things, or simply dismissing it as an iPhone clone, misses the point.
-What we’re seeing is Nothing continue to build its brand identity, which started with the Nothing Ear 1 true wireless headphones.
-Whether you like or loathe the look, it’s already immediately recognizable.
-It’s fascinating to see, and very few brands start out with such a clear design vision in place, let alone after just two products.
+What we’re seeing is Nothing continue to build its brand identity, which started with the Nothing Ear 1 true wireless headphones, then continued again with the Nothing Ear Stick in-ear headphones.
+Whether you like or loathe the look, it’s immediately recognizable.
+It’s fascinating to see, and very few brands start out with such a clear design vision in place, let alone after just a few products.
 It bodes well for the company’s future in design.

 On the back of the Nothing Phone 1 is a 50-megapixel Sony IMX766 main camera with optical image stabilization (OIS), electronic image stabilization (EIS), and an f/1.88 aperture.
 There’s also a 50MP Samsung JN1 wide-angle camera with EIS and an f/2.2 aperture.
 That’s right, just two cameras.
 Not three, four, or five.
 That must mean it’s terribly basic, right?
 How will it survive without a depth camera, a macro camera, or a monochrome sensor?